TNTA has a clear and well-defined training structure with progressive wage model.

-A Diploma holder in Mechanical Engineering, Thani was previously working as a sales engineer in the electronic industry for five years but felt that working in sales had limited job prospects.
-In comparison, the TNTA programme has a clear and well defined training structure with progressive wage model.
+A Diploma holder in Mechanical Engineering, Thani was previously working as a sales engineer in the electronics industry for five years but felt that working in sales had limited job prospects.
+In comparison, the TNTA programme has a clear and well-defined training structure with progressive wage model.

 Influence of TNTA on his life: